Trump changes his story about Stormy Daniels

 Cohen had admitted to paying Daniels, whose real name is Stephanie Clifford, out of his own pocket through a private LLC.
 Daniels has sued Trump and Cohen, saying the nondisclosure agreement is void because Trump did not sign it.

-The White House has said Trump denies the affair.
+The White House has said Trump denies the alleged affair.

 Legal implications